JohannesHeidecke/UPC-MAI-IMAS/Delivery 2/report/Voting.md

 Simple voting is a group term for voting protocols, where each voter either chooses only their prefered option (Plurality), their least favourite option (Anti-plurality), both (Best-worst) or only the options they would accept (Approval).

-In total order voting, each voter returns the list of options in its entirety sorted by their preference.
+In total order voting, each voter returns complete list of options sorted by their preference.
 There are different ways to count results and determine a winning option (Binary, Borda, Condorcet).